Built for ADHD ADHD Productivity

 No categories.
 No priorities.
 No judgment.
 Just capture.

-This is the core of the Brain Dump → Action Plan template.
-Tab one is literally just a giant grid.
-You type whatever’s in your head.
-The sorting comes later — and the system handles most of it for you.
+This is the core of the Daily OS.
+The first page is just a giant open space.
+You write whatever’s in your head.
+The sorting comes later — and the system gives you a dead-simple framework for it.

 2. Sort by energy, not importance